Nagaraj0000b/Medication-Reminder-App/docs/README.md

 2. **Set up your MySQL database:**
     - Create a database (e.g., `medication_reminder`)
     - Run the SQL scripts in `/docs` or as provided in the README to create the required tables (`users`, `medications`, `reminders`).
-    Absolutely!
-Here’s a **ready-to-paste section** for your README.md explaining how to import the database using MySQL Workbench.
-Add this under your **How to Run** section or wherever you list setup instructions.

 ---